 Combining alcohol with certain over-the-counter or prescription drugs is dangerous.
 Drinking while taking medication may cause impairment of coordination, a sharp change in blood pressure, seizures, convulsions, and even death.
 Ask your doctor or pharmacist about how certain medications react with alcohol before combining these two drugs.

 Alcohol Abuse May Lead to Alcoholism.

 Drinking large enough amounts of alcohol over a period of time can produce alcoholism, a physical dependence on alcohol.
 People with a history of alcoholism in their family are at much greater risk of developing alcoholism themselves.
 Alcoholism is a treatable illness; family members and friends may need to obtain help, too.

-* One out of three American adults -56 million Americans say that alcohol abuse has brought trouble to his or her family.
+- One out of three American adults (56 million) say that alcohol abuse has brought trouble to his or her family.

 - Chronic brain injury caused by alcohol is second only to Alzheimer’s disease as a known cause of mental deterioration in adults.

 - About 65 out of every 100 persons in the US will be in an alcohol-related crash at sometime in their life.

 - Fifty-four percent of jail inmates convicted of violent crimes were drinking before they committed the offense.